Davidsonville in Anne Arundel County, Maryland — The American Northeast (Mid-Atlantic)

 Erected by Maryland Historical Trust, Maryland State Highway Administration.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Middle Plantation (approx. 1.1 miles away); Melford and Cemetery (approx. 3.4 miles away); Mt.
-Tabor United Methodist Church (approx. 3.6 miles away); Sacred Heart Chapel - White Marsh (approx. 4.4 miles away); All Hallows Church Annapolis Water Company (approx. 4.8 miles away); Birthplace of Johns Hopkins (approx. 4.9 miles away); Edlavitch-Harmel House (approx. 5.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Middle Plantation (approx. 1.1 miles away); Linthicum Walks (approx. 3.2 miles away); Melford and Cemetery (approx. 3.4 miles away); Mt.
+Tabor United Methodist Church (approx. 3.6 miles away); Williams Plains (approx. 4.3 miles away); Sacred Heart Chapel - White Marsh (approx. 4.4 miles away); All Hallows Church (approx. 4.8 miles away); Annapolis Water Company (approx. 4.8 miles away).

 Credits.
 This page was last revised on March 13, 2018.
-This page originally submitted on October 12, 2007, by F. Robby of Baltimore, Maryland.
-This page has been viewed 4,966 times since then and 5 times this year.
-Last updated on March 11, 2018, by Devry Jones of Washington, District of Columbia.
+It was originally submitted on October 12, 2007, by F. Robby of Baltimore, Maryland.
+This page has been viewed 5,836 times since then and 643 times this year.
+Last updated on March 11, 2018, by Devry Becker Jones of Washington, District of Columbia.
 Photos: 1. submitted on October 12, 2007, by F. Robby of Baltimore, Maryland.
 2. submitted on November 6, 2007, by F. Robby of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.